Rustic brick buildings along a downtown street in Jonesborough, Tennessee. Editorial credit: Dee Browning / Shutterstock.com

 11 Best Downtowns In Tennessee

 Tennessee is home to larger cities with bustling downtowns, but its small towns hold a special kind of magic.
 Whether you are exploring a preserved Civil War battlefield or strolling down a tree-lined main street, these towns offer an authentic taste of Tennessee life.
 From vibrant local boutiques to cozy cafes serving up classic Southern flavors, each destination has its unique appeal.
-Here are 11 of the best downtowns in Tennessee, offering a flavor of Southern charm in each their own way.
+Here are 11 of the best downtowns in Tennessee, offering a flavor of Southern charm in each of their own way.

 Jonesborough